Loading

 Why would the check engine light come on in a Chevy Colorado?

-• Scan for Codes: Use an OBD-II scanner to read the trouble codes stored in your vehicle's computer.
-This can help pinpoint the issue.
+• Scan for trouble codes: Use an OBD-II (On-Board Diagnostics) scanner to read the trouble codes stored in the vehicle's computer.
+These codes can provide valuable information about the specific issue causing the check engine light to illuminate.

 What is the most common check engine code?